theamar961/Spellchecker-NLP/README.md

 Implemented functions to correct spelling mistakes in a document.
 There is no right way to perform spell checking and is totally dependent on the corpus or the vocabulary you have with you.

-I walk you through different types of tokens/ words that commonly occur in a document.
+I walk you through different types of words/tokens that may require a spell correction in a document.

 1) **Named entities** - These are tokens which represent a Organization, Place, Person or a Cardinal.
 These tokens shouldn't be pre-processed or spell-checked.
 Hence it is important to do Named Entity Recognition(NER) and seperate them.

 2) **pyspellchecker** - This is a package in python that tells you if there is an error in spelling with spell.unknown and tries to correct the spelling on its own with spell.correction.
+Based on the words present in the corpus of this library, spelling errors are matched and corrected if present.

 3) **Recurring character token**- These tokens occur more frequently than you expect, for Eg- Birthdayyyyyyyy needs to be corrected to Birthday.
 A simple ReGex can be used to solve this issue.